 15. Cord Covers

 Loose cables and cords are major tripping hazards.
-Consider taping them down or find a cable cover that can be mounted onto your wall.
+One of the simplest home modifications for stroke patients is to tape down or find a cable cover that can be mounted onto your wall for all those loose cords.

 Things to Consider Before Adding Home Modifications for Stroke Patients